-For people with a cognitive disability, Google has come up with the idea of making it easier to carry out common actions such as calling a colleague or a loved one.
+For persons with a cognitive disability, Google has come up with the idea of making it easier to carry out common actions such as calling a colleague or a loved one.

 An Action Block – literally an image or button on the homescreen – can be set up on any Android phone.

 Using Google Assistant technology, simply touching the Action Block triggers the action, which can include making the phone speak words for those with communication difficulties.

 The app is available in English, French, Italian, German, Spanish and Japanese.